info201b-sp21/ps-shiny/README.md

 ## Overview

-RStudio's shiny framework provides a straightforward structure for creating not just websites, but web applications.
-By providing R users with the ability to generate web-based interfaces that communicate with R servers, shiny enables developers to create dynamic platforms for data exploration.

 The purpose of this assignment is to provide you with the opportunity to practice building a shiny application.
+These are client-server type web applications where all the tedious technical tasks of both frontend and backend are transparently created by shiny, the user has just to provide code for the content and layout.
-Shiny has a few concepts you have to understand to get going, but once you are comfortable with the general skeleton of these applications, transforming your analyses into interactive experiences goes fairly fast.
+Shiny has a few concepts
+you have to understand to get going, but once you are comfortable with the general skeleton of these applications, transforming your analyses into interactive experiences goes fairly fast.